 HORSEY GAP, NORFOLK – NOT JUST FOR SEALS

 Horsey Gap is beautiful at any time of year, with or without seals.
-It is has a sandy beach that begs to have sandcastles made on it.
+Horsey Beach is fine sandy strand that begs to have sandcastles made on it.
 Don’t expect ‘facilities’, this is the remote Norfolk coast so bring a picnic or do as we did and have a tasty bacon bap from the JT’s caravan in the car park.
 If you walk back along the path at the back of the dunes you will see some of the many World War II concrete defences that litter the East Anglian countryside.
 The reinforced concrete has begun to decay but the view looking through the pillbox was too fine a frame to resist taking this snap of the Junior CW’s.

 HOW TO GET TO HORSEY GAP

-You can follow the aforementioned narrow track and park in the car park which is pay and display and then follow the signs.
+Car or bicycle is the best way to get to Horsey Gap, it is a 45 minute drive from Norwich.
+Keep a sharp eye out for small signpost and turn just beyond the Poppylands tea room (which does a fine lunch and afternoon tea) if you coming from the South.
+Follow the narrow track and park in the pay and display car park, then follow the signs.
 Walking to the seals from the car park takes about ten minutes or so.
 If you fancy a longer walk, or if the Horsey Gap car park is full, park in the National Trust Horsey Windpump Carpark and then follow footpaths across the fields and dunes to Horsey Gap, this will take about 45 minutes.